dysthesis/bib/docs/cli.md

 - `fetch`, which fetches information about the reference items, and
 - `pull`, which pulls files related to the reference items (PDF, HTML, etc.).

-Both of them accept a list of either identifiers, or bibliography files, where the latter can be either
+Both of them accept a list of either identifiers, or BibLaTeX files.

-- BibTeX, or
-- Hayagriva.

 A bibliography file will be treated as a list of items, while an identifier will be treated as a singular item.